themarshallproject/COVID_prison_data/README.md

 ## Record layout
 There are two tables in this data, each in its own comma-separated values (csv) file.

-`tmp_covid_prisons.csv` contains our weekly time series data on tests, infections and deaths in prisons.
+`covid_prison_cases.csv` contains our weekly time series data on tests, infections and deaths in prisons.
 The first dates in the table are on March 26

 It includes these columns:
 * `name` - The name of the state or "Federal" for the Federal Bureau of Prisons